Scholarships and Fellowships

 Scholars from 18 countries were welcomed in the first cohort

 Unique scholarship programmes offered to nations across the Commonwealth

 The majority of Scholarships are funded by the UK Foreign, Commonwealth & Development Office (FCDO), with the aim of contributing to the UK’s international development aims and wider overseas interests, supporting excellence in UK higher education, and advancing the UN Sustainable Development Goals across a modern Commonwealth.

 The Department for Education has funded our scholarship programme for candidates from high income Commonwealth countries to support post graduate research excellence and awards at doctoral level.

-Shared Scholarships are offered at selected UK universities for selected Master’s courses.
+Shared Master’s Scholarships are offered at selected UK universities for selected courses.
 The CSC works with these universities to share the cost of funding for these awards.
-Candidates apply directly to the CSC for this award.

 Distance Learning Master’s Scholarships

 Distance Learning Master’s Scholarships offer a selection of Master’s courses through participating universities for those who may not be able to travel outside of their country.